Web3Auth/web3auth-docs/src/pages/guides/torus-solana-wallet-intergration.md

 ## Using torus Solana API to send a gasless transactions.

-To send gasless transaction, first we need to get the feepayer's public key scoped to application.
+To send gasless transaction, first we need to get the feePayer's public key.
+This public key is scoped to every application.

-Then instantiate solana Transaction with the feepayer's public key and send it out using Torus sendTransaction api.
+Then instantiate a `Transaction` with the feePayer and send it out using Torus sendTransaction api.

 ```typescript